jeff-li-98/scrna-seq-imq/README.md

 ## Overview

-This project attempts to explore differences in gene expression across various immune cell types affected in psoriasis, using imiquimod as a model.
+This project attempts to explore differences in gene expression across various immune cell types affected in psoriasis, using an imiquimod-induced model and Seurat.

 ## Setup